PdxCodeGuild/Full-Stack-Day-Class/notes/course-requirements.md

 # Course Requirements

+This is a pass / distinction / no credit course.

+Although it might seem overbearing on the first day, out of respect for you, we want to make sure you completely understand all of the requirements you will be held to in order to pass.

 ## Completion Requirements

-To pass the course and receive your certificate, you must complete three requirements.
+To pass the course and receive your certificate, you must complete four requirements.

 If you are currently failing any of the requirements, I will email you a written warning.
 If you do not return to passing all of the requirements within 14 days or by the end of class, whichever is sooner, you will be removed from the course.

 Due dates are linked from our schedule on the top of [the syllabus](/).

+### 1. Code of Conduct

+You are required to uphold the [Code of Conduct](/notes/course-conduct.md) during the course.

-### 1. Attendance
+### 2. Attendance

 You are required to attend **>90% of the class sessions**.
-There are _no exceptions_ to this rule because of the immersive nature of the class.
+There are _no exceptions_ to this rule because of the immersive and fast-moving nature of the course.
 Attendance is taken.

-Being more than 15 minutes late or leaving more than 15 minutes early counts as a tardy.
+Missing 15 minutes of class counts as a tardy.
 _Three_ tardies counts as an absence.
 Tardies count towards your attendance percentage.